Why Play in the WYFL?

 How are teams formed and/or what team will my player be on?

-Teams are formed according to the number of players that sign up in each grade level.
-The minimum number of players on a team is 18 and the maximum is 26.
+1st - 3rd GradeTeams are formed according to the total number of players that sign up in each grade level.
+We prioritize roster sizes that allow for effective instruction and ample playing time.

 What do I have to do to become a coach?